 Thank you for visiting ALVAINA.
 ALVAINA is an acronym for A Leadership & Learning Venture Accessible Internationally and Nationally for All.

 We are concerned about communities affected by problems rooted in social polarization and economic inequality.
 We believe education is an ingredient that can be used to address these problems through school, family, and community participation and cross-sectoral collaboration.
+We work with youths as catalysts for change.
 Thus...

 ...our mission is to bridge the socio-economic development gap through research-based education programs, advocacy, and technical assistance.

 We are a think-and-do tank.
 We identify unusual, yet critical problems within and across communities.
 We think of access and equity issues without compromise.
 We do not arrive at a solution until we have thought through its sustainability plan.
 We approach and solve problems in ways that will make a lasting impact,—community participation.